 Upon reception of EAP-Request/Identity message encapsulated in the IEEE 802.11/802.1x packets from the TWAP, the N5CW device shall:

-a) construct an EAP-Response/Identity message as described in IETF RFC 3748 [9] containing an NAI as specified in subclause 28.7 of 3GPP TS 23.003 [8] to Request the PLMN with trusted 5G connectivity without NAS signalling capability; and
+a) construct an EAP-Response/Identity message as described in IETF RFC 3748 [9] containing an NAI as specified in subclause 28.7.7 of 3GPP TS 23.003 [8] to request a PLMN when the trusted connectivity is 5G connectivity without NAS using trusted non-3GPP access; and

-NOTE 1: The NAI includes the 5G-GUTI assigned to the N5CW device over 3GPP access, if the N5CW device is also a 5G UE and is already registered to 5GCN over 3GPP access.
+NOTE 1: The NAI includes the 5G-GUTI assigned to the N5CW device over 3GPP access, if the N5CW device is also a UE and is already registered to the 5GCN over 3GPP access.
+If the N5CW device is not registered to the 5GCN over 3GPP access, the NAI includes the SUCI.

 b) transmit the EAP-Response of identity type encapsulated in the link layer protocol packets towards the TWAP.

-The TWAP conveys the information provided by the N5CW device to the TWIF which initiates the registration and the PDU session establishment to obtain an IP address, on behalf of the N5CW device to an AMF according to 3GPP TS 24.501 [4].
+The TWAP conveys the information provided by the N5CW device to the TWIF which initiates a registration procedure followed by a PDU session establishment procedure to obtain an IP address, on behalf of the N5CW device to an AMF according to 3GPP TS 24.501 [4].

 NOTE 2: The communication protocol between the TWAP and the TWIF is outside of the scope of 3GPP.